aoxrud-ww/web-accessibility-tips/README.md

 It gets a bit more challenging when the focus needs to be moved to a non-interactive component like a `<div>`.

-The simplest way is to add [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) attribute to that destination element.
+The simplest way is to add the [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) attribute to that destination element.
 ```html
 <div tabindex="-1">my content here</div>
 ```